ludoaubert/linkedboxdraw/README.md

 3) links: compute geometric links materialized by New York City Street route like polylines (interconnected North South or East West segments).
 Polylines should be as short as possible, make as few turns as possible, cross each other as seldom as possible.

 This geometric information file contains cluster numbers, box translations and polylines.
-Both files have a json format (although a .js extension).
+Both files have a json format.

 https://ludoaubert.github.io/linkedboxdraw/connected_rectangles.html